Our peer mentoring programme helps small patient groups reach new milestones by matching them to an experienced mentor for a year

 Strong patient groups are crucial when it comes to rare diseases.
 Not only do they connect with and support isolated patients, but they can also be a driving force when it comes to research and campaigning for patients’ interests.
 Ensuring individuals who run patient groups – mostly patients or parents themselves – have the appropriate skills, knowledge and confidence to achieve their own goals is therefore of utmost importance.

-Our peer mentoring programme is a unique opportunity for rare disease advocates to access expertise tailored to their individual group needs, and for mentors to develop their management and leadership qualities.
+With this in mind, Findacure’s peer mentoring programme provides rare disease patient groups with an experienced mentor for a year.
+The project helps patient groups build their capacity and streamline their work in order to improve patient support services or increase their involvement in research.
+It is a fantastic opportunity for rare disease advocates to access expertise specific to their individual group’s needs and for mentors to develop their management and leadership qualities.

 Don’t just take our word for it.
 Meet our community.

 The programme runs on an annual basis.
 Both mentees and mentors are invited to submit an application, which helps us match them based on their respective needs and skills.
 Once the programme is underway, Findacure organises a launch event to give participants the opportunity to meet face-to-face and get support setting SMART objectives for the year.
 The pairs are then left to work together under their own steam, with Findacure on-hand to offer support and guidance, including quarterly check-ins to ensure the pairs are keeping on-track.
 We also organise meet-ups to build a peer mentoring community, where everybody supports each other outside of their immediate pairs.